 Follow the instructions that you receive in a return email from Admissions to confirm your intent to enroll.
 You will receive a letter from the Admissions staff with your Craven Community College Student ID number and instructions for accessing your Craven Community College student email, and accessing WebAdvisor, Craven’s student web portal.

 Complete the online Practical Nursing application.
 The application will be available from October 1 – December 13, 2019.

 Applicants will be required to take the TEAS Test (Test of Essential Academic Skills) during the months of November, December, or January, and must meet each of the following benchmarks:

 -Total Score 55%

 View more information about TEAS

 Nursing Programs are approved by the North Carolina Board of Nursing

-PN Admission Ratings Worksheet FA2019 (PDF) for a breakdown of how we score applicants for admissions, completed by the Health Program Admissions Specialist.
+PN Admission Rating Worksheet FA2020 – (pdf) for a breakdown of how we score applicants for admissions, completed by the Health Program Admissions Specialist.

 Funding your Nursing School Education